 Maybe it’s because we come off of a holiday break and it’s just plain hard to get back into the groove of homeschooling.
 However, for some, the first semester might have been challenging, proving harder to get back in the saddle again.

 Here are some tips to help you bounce back when the homeschool blahs have got you down.

-- Extend your break.
+Extend your break.
 If you don’t feel 100% ready to get back to your homeschool routine, it’s possible you and your family need more time.
-You are still homeschooling if you decide to take a bit more time and enjoy some slower paced activities.
-Activities such as reading together as a family, playing boards games, cooking together, exploring nature, watching documentaries and enjoying various art mediums.
+You are still homeschooling if you decide to take a bit more time and enjoy some slower-paced activities.
+Activities such as reading together as a family, playing board games, cooking together, exploring nature, watching documentaries, and enjoying various art mediums.
 It’s easy to get so caught up in the curriculum and checking off the boxes that we forget so many other activities are educational.

-- Read.
+Read a lot.
 Besides reading aloud with your family, reading for your own encouragement is a fantastic way to boost your mood or change your outlook.
 Sometimes a little perspective is all we need to get recharged and motivated to jump back in.
-Find an encouraging homeschool book or homeschool blog posts to read that resonate with your homeschool struggles.
+Find an encouraging homeschool book or homeschool blog posts to read that resonates with your homeschool struggles.

 Whatever you choose to do; to overcome the homeschool blahs when you are feeling down, be encouraged that we all experience it at one point or another.
-Making a positive change or adjustment can make all the difference to ease back into your homeschool routine and finish the year out strong.
+Making a positive change or adjustment can make all the difference to easing back into your homeschool routine and finishing the year out strong.

 With the change of the weather in Ohio, I am definitely starting to feel some of those homeschool blahs.
 Your article offers great tips, especially the suggestion of getting outside regardless of the weather.
 I struggle with this one every year, but it's always refreshing when we do so.
 Thanks for the reminders!